Coronavirus and weddings: what are my rights?

 Should you need to move or cancel the date, what would your rights be?
 Look at what cancellation charges may apply and the timelines for these.

-I want to cancel my wedding venue
+I need to cancel my wedding venue

 No one wants to find themselves having to cancel or move the date of their wedding, but it can happen - due to family illness, for example.